 Now our 3-men unit have 7 attacks at 15″ range doing 2 mortal wounds on 5s and 3 on 6s.
 Not bad for a battleline unit, isn’t it?
 And it can be further reinforced to 9 models (in Big Yellers’ lists, 6 otherwise).

-Ironjawz last remaining unit can become a battleline in a Bloodtoofs army: the Orruk Gore-gruntas.
+Ironjawz cavalry can become a battleline in a Bloodtoofs army: the Orruk Gore-gruntas.
 Not only, Bloodtoofs also allow them extra movement at the end of the combat phase to reposition themselves around objectives or to block in combat a unit ready to run.

 They have a solid profile with 9″ move, decent weapon loadouts (remember they cannot be Galletian Veterans, but once you lose a model in a 6-men unit the coherency rules fit perfectly) and damage after charge.
 They are the staple of any Ironjawz army, the most used unit for a long time.